Janfred/radius_cap/Observations.md

 This case might not be that rare, it occured twice within an observation period of 3 hours.

-## EAP-TLS Flags set to 0x01
+## EAP-TLS Flags set to 0x01 and second TLS CLientHello + TLS Alert protocol_error

 In this case the client and server agreed on EAP-PEAP and started the communication.
-After the fifth Packet of the TLS Server Hello the Client sent an acknowledgement packet with the Flags set to 0x01.
+After the fifth Packet of the TLS Server Hello (which was not yet finished) the Client sent a packet with the Flags set to 0x01, which appeard to contain another TLS Client Hello, followed by a fatal TLS Alert 'protocol_error'.
+(Detailed Analysis is still in progress.)

  According to RFC 5216 Section 3 the last 5 bit of the Flags MUST be set to zero and MUST be ignored by the receiver.
 In this case the remote RADIUS Server immediately rejected the client.
 Unfortunately this was a proxied request, so I have no log data except for the standard `Login incorrect (Home Server says so)`

+The effected user was able to login shortly after this incident, so it was just a temporary issue.

 This case is in fact interesting, because it might show issues with interoperability if at some point the reserved Flags in EAP-TLS will be used, but Implementations violate the standard and reject the client if these flags are set.
+But the set flags are probably not the reason for the rejection.

+## Repeated EAP Identity

+In this case a remote client sent a EAP-Identity containing the username (`eduroam@uni-bremen.de`).
+The server answered with an EAP-TTLS Type and a EAP-TLS Start Packet.
+The Client then retransmitted the EAP-Identity.
+After the retransmission and another EAP-TLS Start Packet the client then started with an EAP-TTLS communication and the TLS Client Hello.